 End: Buchanan Street

 Length: 3.5 miles

-Glasgow is an absolute treasure trove of cute, quirky, and superb places to rest your legs.
-If anything, you could follow the rule ‘if it looks good, it probably is’.
-Stop in at the Mackintosh at the Willow, a rooftop tearoom (with an accessible toilet and lift access) that donates to charities.
-It’s just short walk away from where the Art Trail ends.
-On your way, you’ll pass the Buchanan Galleries, which have baby & children changing facilities (as well as loads of opportunities to have a nice retail therapy session!).
+Glasgow is an absolute treasure trove of cute, quirky and superb places to rest your legs.
+Stop in at the Mackintosh at the Willow, a rooftop tearoom (with an accessible toilet and lift access, just a short walk away from where the Art Trail ends.
+On your way you’ll pass the Buchanan Galleries, which have baby and children changing facilities (as well as loads of opportunities to have a nice retail therapy session!).